 If you’re tracking a reading goal or want to be able to see your reading stats for the year, make sure to set the date you read the book as well.
 Just scroll down and use the dropdowns to set the date, or tap Set to today to use the current date:

 Then tap Update to save your reading date.
-If you ever want to make changes or to include the date you started the book as well as the date you finished it, tap View/edit read history to reveal more settings.
+If you ever want to make changes, tap View/edit read history to reveal more settings.

 StoryGraph Reviews